-Select a query name to navigate to the schedule details page.
+To open the schedule details page, select a query name from the Scheduled Queries tab.
 This view provides a list of all the runs executed as part of that scheduled query.
 The information provided includes the start and end time, status, and dataset used.

 This information is provided in a five-column table.
 Each row denotes a query execution.

 |Query run ID||The query run ID for the daily execution.
 Select the Query run ID to navigate to the Query run overview.|

 |Query run start||The timestamp when the query was executed.
 The timestamp is in UTC format.|